 Introduction

-Travelling opens doors to new landscapes, cultures, and experiences, but it also leaves behind a carbon footprint.
+Travelling opens doors to new landscapes, cultures, and experiences, but it also leaves a carbon footprint.
 At intoAsturias, we believe exploring Northern Spain shouldn’t come at the expense of the planet we love.
 That’s why we’re committed to sustainability, and take a transparent approach to measuring, reducing, and offsetting the environmental impact of our trips.
-We ensure the negative impact on the climate is minimized while maximizing the positive impact on people, nature, and animals.
+We strive to ensure that the negative impact on the climate is minimized while maximizing the positive impact on people, nature, and animals.

 Planning Sustainable Trips

-When designing your itinerary, the positive choices we make include selecting sustainable accommodation, working with local guides, and visiting natural parks.
+When designing your itinerary, the positive choices we make include selecting sustainable accommodation, working with local guides, and visiting natural areas.
 At the same time, we measure CO₂ emissions and support initiatives in Northern Spain to offset this impact.

 Making Positive Choices